kbr/fritzconnection/README.rst

     fc = FritzConnection(address='192.168.178.1')
     fc.call_action("WANIPConn1", "ForceTermination")

 The method *call_action()* expects a service- and an action-name (and optional arguments).
 In general FritzConnection can execute every service and action provided by the (model-specific) API as documented by AVM.
 For i.e. this can be network settings, status informations, access to home automation devices and much more.

-In case a call to the FRITZ-API provides information the *call_action()* method returns a dictionary with the results.
+In case a call to the FritzOS-API provides information the *call_action()* method returns a dictionary with the results.

 The package comes with some library-modules as examples how to implement applications on top of FritzConnection.